xxrxhj/Pacific-Northwest-View/README.md

 weather

 ## The database is now free of outliers and duplicates.
 A skewness test shows that data distribution has been normalized.
-The next step is data modeling.
+The next step is data modeling in a typical data science workflow.